Moving Between Manila's NAIA Terminals

 Option 2: UBE Express NAIA Loop

-Non-passengers, visitors, or anyone without an onward boarding pass
+Anyone, including visitors and people without an onward boarding pass

 Operating hours